mciwing/mciwing.github.io/docs/data-science/data/preparation.md

    are separated by a tab character (`\t`).
 The fact that we are dealing with a tab-separated file is indicated by the file extension `.tsv` and the space surrounding the values within the file.
-2. Although we do not have a `csv` file at hand `pandas` is versatile enough to handle different separators.
+2. Although we do not have a `csv` file at hand, `pandas` is versatile enough to handle different separators.
    Thus, we can utilize the `#!python pd.read_csv()` function to read the file. ==Tip==: All sorts of text files can be usually read with